Metro Blue Line Extension: Transit mode

 The Northwest Corridor was proposed as a Tier I transitway, for rapid development, in the Metropolitan Council's 2030 Transportation Policy Plan published in 2004.
 In a region with no operational light rail lines, ridership numbers appeared too low to justify the expense of light rail in this corridor.
 The line was fast-tracked for development into a busway and much of the work was completed to receive federal funding for construction of a busway.

 Though this corridor was advanced by the Metropolitan Council for development as a busway, the success of the Blue Line and lobbying by Hennepin County commissioner Mike Opat forced the mode choice to be re-evaluated.
 In March 2007, the Bottineau Partnership resolved to conduct an alternatives analysis rather than simply building the busway.
 Hennepin County commissioned a full Alternatives Analysis, to be completed by mid-2009.

-The recent creation of the Counties Transit Improvement Board, which controls a new dedicated transit tax for the Twin Cities region, has created a strong new push for light rail corridor development.
-According to the legislation enacting the Counties Transit Improvement Board, in order for a project to receive CTIB funding, it must be part of the Metropolitan Council's long-term transit plan; new planning documents released April 11, 2008, by the Metropolitan Council indicate that the Bottineau Corridor is a strong prospect for LRT, with numbers supporting LRT development.
-Ridership predictions for the corridor, though lower than those for either the Central or Southwest corridors, are much higher than estimates before the opening of the Blue Line.
+The recent creation of the Counties Transit Improvement Board, which controlled a new dedicated transit tax for the Twin Cities region, had created a strong new push for light rail corridor development.
+According to the legislation enacting the Counties Transit Improvement Board, in order for a project to receive CTIB funding, it must be part of the Metropolitan Council's long-term transit plan; new planning documents released April 11, 2008, by the Metropolitan Council indicate that the Bottineau Corridor was a strong prospect for LRT, with numbers supporting LRT development.
+Ridership predictions for the corridor, though lower than those for either the Central or Southwest corridors, were much higher than estimates before the opening of the Blue Line.
+The Metropolitan Council echoed this sentiment in February 2024 when discussing revised ridership projections for the light rail line.